Q&A – What to expect from a damp survey

-Read our Q&A from our Midlands damp and timber surveyor, Mike Cullen on what to expect from a damp survey.
+Read our Q&A on what to expect from a damp survey.

 Q: What is the starting point for booking a survey?

-Once an appointment is made, I will always contact the customer in advance to introduce myself, confirm details and go through any questions they might have.
+Once an appointment is made, our surveyor will always contact the customer in advance to introduce themselves, confirm details and go through any questions they might have.

 Q: What’s the first step at the survey?

-Once I am on-site, my task is to get the best understanding of the overall condition of the property.
-I will start with an external inspection, where I look for any external defects that could be contributing to damp migrating into the building fabric, which may then, in turn be impacting the internal walls.
+Once on-site, our surveyors task is to get the best understanding of the overall condition of the property.
+Our surveyor will start with an external inspection, where they look for any external defects that could be contributing to damp migrating into the building fabric, which may then, in turn be impacting the internal walls.

 - Assessing the external ground levels in relation to the internal floor levels